 Sentara College of Health Sciences originated with a Registered Nursing Program over one hundred years ago; it was Norfolk’s first nursing program.
 Created in 1892 by the 24-bed “Retreat for the Sick,” the two-year program was originally taught by physicians.

 Changes in our community brought about the need for additional health technology Programs and Courses.
 As a result the Surgical Technology Program began in the early 1950s; the Cardiovascular Programs began in 1982; the Monitor Surveillance Course began in 1987; the Care Partner Course began in 1994 and the Nurse Aide Education Course began in 2005.
-Our last Diploma Nursing Program class started August 2009.
-Our new Bachelor of Science in Nursing Program began August 2010 with four ways to receive a Bachelor of Science in Nursing Degree: Traditional BSN, LPN to BSN, RN to BSN and Early Admission for High School Seniors.
-Our Cardiovascular Programs added a new specialty in 2011-Cardiac Electrophysiology and all four specialties became Associates of Occupational Science Degrees in 2010.
-The Surgical Technology Program will launch the first Associate of Occupational Science Degree with the Jan.
-2013 class.
+Our last Diploma Nursing Program class graduated in May 2011, more than 115 years after its inception.
+The Diploma Nursing Program was replaced with our current Bachelor of Science in Nursing Program, which had its first run in August 2010.
+August 2010 also saw the introduction of our RN-BSN Program, which allows licensed RN's to pursue their BSN.
+Our Cardiovascular Programs added a new specialty in 2011, Cardiac Electrophysiology, and all four specialties became Associates of Occupational Science Degrees in 2010.
+As of January 2013, the Surgical Technology Program also began to grant graduates with an Associate of Occupational Science Degree.

 Today, Sentara College of Health Scienes has a faculty of over 40 who teach six Programs/Courses and an annual student body of approximately 549 men and women.
 Most graduates go on to become members of Sentara’s highly motivated and progressive staff.
 As such, they have access to the broadest range of professional opportunities available.